nicoalalu/spotify-etl/README.md

 - spotipy_redirect_uri=your_redirect_uri

 ------------------------
+To learn how the Spotify API works with its respective parameters, here is the [documentation](https://developer.spotify.com/documentation/web-api/).

 Before using this code, it is necessary to have a registered user on Spotify and an application created on the [Spotify developer dashboard](https://developer.spotify.com/dashboard/applications) to obtain the necessary credentials (client_id and client_secret) and place them in the config.ini file and a valid redirect URL to place in the spotipy_redirect_uri section of the config.ini file